dotaheor/unify-Go-builtin-and-custom-generics/contracts.md

 // Same as the above one.
 assure T.value == T.value

-// N and M must be two consts (either generic parameters not not). assure N > M
+// N and M must be two consts (either generic parameters or not). assure N > M

 // T must represent an array type which length is not smaller than 8.